saturncloud/examples/examples/examples-cpu/README.md

 ## NYC Taxi using Snowflake

-This example is in the [`nyc-taxi-snowflake`](nyc-taxi-snowflake) folder.
+This example is in the [nyc-taxi-snowflake](nyc-taxi-snowflake) folder.

 The same end-to-end data science pipeline in the "NYC Taxi" example, except using [Snowflake](https://www.snowflake.com/) for data ingest and exploratory analysis.
-The ML examples then pull data from a Snowflake database rather than from S3.
+The ML examples pull data from a Snowflake database rather than from S3.

 *You will learn:*
 - Everything from the "NYC Taxi" example _plus_: